 These Thai-Style Curry Shrimp & Noodle Bowls are for the latter type of April days in Michigan.
 It should be bike-riding weather, but instead, you had to bundle up in a coat, hat, scarf and mittens just to take the trash out.

 Come inside and warm up with this super flavorful shrimp curry made with coconut milk and chicken broth, spiced with ginger, coriander, turmeric, curry powder and sambal oelek.
-Spoon the curried broth over soba noodles, and round out this warming bowl of goodness with baby bok choy, radishes, jalapeños and a handful of peanuts.
+Spoon the curried broth over soba noodles, and round out this warming bowl of goodness with baby bok choy, radishes, jalapeños (or homemade pickled jalapenos, if you want) and a handful of peanuts.
 And don’t worry, it’ll be warmer tomorrow!

 For the Shrimp & Noodle Bowls: